ERC-PARTISAN/erc-partisan/team.md

 # Meet The Team

-Our team consists of the pinciple investigator Markus Wagner, two post-doctoral and two pre-doctoral researchers.
+Our team consists of the pincipal investigator Markus Wagner, two post-doctoral and two pre-doctoral researchers.